lizcodd/pdf-analysis/README.md

 ## CoralAnalysis.ipynb

-Here are some initial ideas that I explored in an iPython notebook:
+Here are some initial ideas that I explored in this iPython notebook:

-1) Find which Acropora species are in each article, rank the species by most commonly studied.
-Could be expanded to all genera.
+1) Find which Acroporid species are in each article, rank the species by most commonly studied.

 2) Find which genes are in each article, rank genes by most commonly studied.
-A bit problematic because I think sometimes full protein names and official gene names aren't used verbatim.
-I took my list from Uniprot (https://www.uniprot.org/uniprot/?query=organism%3Aacropora&sort=score).
-Only used genes listed on Uniprot for Acropora, could be expanded to genes from all genera.
+I downloaded all genes on Swissprot, though there may be better ways of doing this.

 3) Sorting articles: I think the idea of TF-IDF distance is interesting, so I tried nearest-neighbor and K-means clustering models with turicreate.
-Doesn't do much on my test datasets but could be interesting if analyzing a lot of articles and/or the article fulltext.
+Not so relevant for the particular datasets I tried it on, but could be for others.